MrFox993/Pokedex/README.md

 - type <br>
 <br>
 Hint: The search function extends the load more of new Pokémon. <br>
+Hint: The search function disables the navigation buttons in Modal view. <br>
 <br>
 Detailed information: <br>
 Each Pokemon displays more information after clicking on its card. <br>